 Miller also understood the potential of flooding as all buildings in the convict settlement were built on higher grounds (which is still visible in Queen and William Streets.
 Ever since that time the city has failed to understand the river and started to massively extend their build up areas in the floodplains of the river.
-The devastations ever since that time has been enormous but never has the core problem, development of the floodplains been addressed instead they have been trying to tame the river though dams.
+The devastation ever since that time has been enormous but never has the core problem, development of the floodplains been addressed instead they have been trying to tame the river though dams.

 As early as 1866 Andrew Petrie complained about the poor planning of Brisbane.
 He regretted that all the waterfront land was developed and locked into private hands and argued that instead it should have been made public land.
-However the early surveyors had by that time already subdivided the land on the edge of the river in order to maximise the development of the floodplains, a practise that has continued into this time.
+However the early surveyors had by that time already subdivided the land on the edge of the river in order to maximise the development of the floodplains, a practice that has continued into this time.

 Miller also located fresh water at the lagoons in the area now occupied by the Rome Street rail yards.
 The area here was rather flat and flanked by some low laying hills and the escarpment.
 Creeks from these hills (both from Spring Hill and Petrie Tce) came down to swampy area where they combined in a range of ponds and from here the creek went via what is now the CBD to the river.